acoppes/acoppes/site/_drafts/tdd-games.markdown

 For the first question, suppose I only want to allow a double jump if the player presses the jump button while the character is going up, before starting to fall.

 To validate that, I want to have a test where the character jumps by pressing jump button and press jump button again before falling and see the character jump again.

-Also, I need a test where the character jumps by pressing the jump button and press the jump button again but after it started falling and see it doesn't jump the second time.
+And a test where the character jumps by pressing the jump button and press the jump button again but after it started falling and see it doesn't jump the second time.

 This is more like a 'Hello World' example, I don't have a double jump in this prototype but wanted to show the general idea.
 I did however TDD for a special case related with jumping.
 I wanted a minimum jump, when the player taps the jump button the character should at least jump a height of 1 tile, in order to allow moving fast through the level when finding small walls.
-For that case I created a test, it failed, and then I created logic to have a minimum jump and fine tuned values to make this happen.
+For that case I created a test that failed, and then I modified the logic and fine tuned values to make it pass.

 <div class="post-image">
 <video width="100%" controls>
   <source src="/assets/tdd/tdd-testcase-minjump.mp4" type="video/mp4">
    Your browser does not support the video tag.
 </video>
-<span>A test case to validate that minimum jump when tap reaches at least one tile of height.</span>
+<span>A test case to validate that by tapping jump button the character reaches at least one tile.</span>
 </div>

-The next examples are all real cases from the prototype.

 # How am I testing

-For this game prototype, I have the character has an ability that automatically teleports to special locations by hit them with a kunai.
+For this game prototype, the main character has an ability that automatically teleports him to special locations by firing a kunai.

 <div class="post-image">
 <video width="100%" controls>